humrochagf/humberto.io/content/curriculum/index.en.md

     ### Ubisoft Quebec City
     *Online Programmer | October 2019 to present*

-    As an Online Programmer I'm responsible for creating, debugging, maintaining, and optimizing the online services for the game client, the servers, and also for its related tools.
+    As an Online Programmer I'm responsible for creating, debugging, maintaining, and optimizing the online services that are used by the game client, the servers, and also for its related tools.

+    At engine level I take care of implementing the connectors with the online services as well as interfacing with UI and Gameplay to provide the APIs required by them.
+I also work integrating the first parties sdks and their online requirements for the publishing process.

+    At backend level I implement micro services used by the game client that are designed to be hosted in k8s and to work under high load and high availability scenarios.

+    At infrastructure level I design and write the charts and recipes to deploy our services into k8s, write observability dashboards and setup alerts to monitor our stack.

+    At operations level I write automation pipelines, and create tools to empower the operations team that works in partnership with us.

     Worked on:

+    - Assassin's Creed: Shadows | Online Team (Released in 2025)
+    - Assassin's Creed: Mirage | Online Team (Released in 2023)
     - Immortals Fenyx Rising | Online Team (Released in 2020)
+    - Assassin's Creed: Valhalla | Back catalog support (Released in 2020)
+    - Assassin's Creed: Odyssey | Back catalog support (Released in 2018)

     ### Configr.com
     *February 2015 to August 2019*